masabumair023/masabumair023/README.md

 🌱 &nbsp;I'm on track for learning more about Data Science, Artificial Intelligence and Deep Learning.\
 ✍️ &nbsp;I'm currently working on my Final Year Project which uses Machine Learning, Deep Learning, and Computer Vision techniques.\
 💬 &nbsp;Feel free to reach out to me for discussion about Data related stuff , or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at masabumair2000@gmail.com!
-I'll try to respond as soon as I can.
+I'll try to respond as soon as I can.\
+📄 &nbsp;Please have a look at my [Résumé]() for more details about me.
+I'm open to feedback and suggestions!